How to manage cashflow over Christmas

 • Inland Revenue myIR transaction detail statements show the tax due split on what amounts are liable for late payment penalties and what amounts are not.

-• As late payment penalties are charged on the lessor of the standard uplift amounts and RIT/3 for all provisional tax dates, they will usually show two amounts for the P3 date.
+• As late payment penalties are charged on the lesser of the standard uplift amounts and RIT/3 for all provisional tax dates, they will usually show two amounts for the P3 date.
 The standard uplift amount will be shown as due at P3, and the balance of current year RIT will be shown as due at the Terminal Tax date.

-• However, what is not clear on myIR is that use of money interest will be is charged on the combined P3 total, from P3 to the date the tax is paid.
+• However, what is not clear on myIR is that use of money interest will be charged on the combined P3 total, from P3 to the date the tax is paid.

-• So those that are not transferring the combined total at P3 but transferring the amount at the terminal tax date, will incur interest from the P3 date
+• So those that are not transferring the combined total at P3 but transferring the amount at the terminal tax date, will incur interest from the P3 date.

 How can I stop this?